yashi-15/storewise-candidate-test-backend/README.md

 2. send us a zipped version of the directory
 3. Fork the repo and send us a link after you have made your changes

 ### How we score

 - 40 points for the correct `Order Amount`
 - 40 points for the correct `Service Charge`
-- 20 points for your implementation of the `Final Amount`